1527 election in Cetin: Cetin

-On the Habsburg's behalf, Nikola Jurišić and three other diplomats, successfully convened Croatian Sabor.
+On the Habsburg's behalf, Nikola Jurišić and three other diplomats, successfully convened the Croatian Sabor.
 The Croatian nobles met at Cetin on 31 December 1526, to discuss their strategy and choose a new leader.
 The Austrian Archduke Ferdinand also sent his envoys to be present at the time of the parliament session.
 The assembly occurred in the Franciscan monastery of St. Mary below the Cetin Castle in the settlement of Cetingrad.
 At that time, the owner of the castle and the surrounding estate, where the assembly was held, was the Croatian nobleman Juraj III Frankopan.

 Advocates of both options, after a long debate, finally agreed on Ferdinand on 1 January 1527.
 The election of Ferdinand was a natural one because he was not only the powerful Archduke of Austria, he also ruled the lands of Croatia's Slavic neighbours, the Slovenes, as both Duke of Carinthia and Carniola.
 Ferdinand I was elected the new King of Croatia, and the assembly "confirmed the succession to him and his heirs".

 In return for the throne Ferdinand promised to respect the historic rights, freedoms, laws, and customs the Croats had when united with the Hungarian kingdom, and to defend Croatia from Ottoman invasion and subjugation at all times with 1000 horsemen, 200 soldiers, and finance for another 800 horsemen.
 He also had an obligation to inspect and supply the fortified cities.
 The horsemen would be divided between the noblemen, and even among those who didn't participate at the election, but probably supported the outcome (like Budački, Drašković, Patačić, Ajtić, Tomašić, Farkašić and so on).